cterveen/bookrtf-7.x/README.md

 - font-size \[cm mm in px pt pc]
 - font-weight \["bold", "normal"]
 - text-align \["left", "right", "center", "justify"]
+- color \[rgb(), #, color name]

-Note that values should be in css format including the unit.
-These will be converted to rtf units and rounded to whole units.
-Supported values are mentioned between square brackets behind the property. */
+Note that values and colors should be in css format, this includes unit or type specification.
+All values will be converted to rtf appropriate values.
+Supported values are mentioned between square brackets behind the property.